alexaivars/isomorphic-react/README.md

 Isomorphic JavaScript Example
 ===================

-This is a small sample app built with react, requirejs and spotify search api to demonstrate isomorphic JavaScript concepts.
+This is a small sample app built react, react-router, fluxible-app and spotify search api to demonstrate isomorphic JavaScript concepts.

 ### Run `npm install` to install dependenices
 		$ npm install